 Certain levels of stress are in fact beneficial, motivating college students to better develop their skills and competencies.
-But still, when excessive stress lingers for a long time, it can become troublesome and even dangerous to one’s health.
-We’ve gathered 12 of the most effective and workable ways to help students better cope with the overwhelming stress that college life brings.
+But still, when excessive stress lingers for a long time, it can become troublesome and even dangerous to one's health.
+We've gathered 12 of the most effective and workable ways to reduce stress for students and better cope with the overwhelming stress that college life brings.

 Nobody is born with a natural resistance to stress.
 However, youngsters who are in their collegiate studies are especially defenseless from it.
 Because stress happens when one's energy level is not enough to handle the level of tension, a person feels overloaded.
 Stress is quite common on American campuses and is actually one of the most hostile problems that beset college students.